robertwenquan/nyu-course-assignment/web-search-engine/search/readme.md

 7. Score intersection docs

-  Give intersection docs BM25 score, and find the MIT entries of the words corresponding to the doc {'docid': 33, 'score': 21.43, 'offset': [1,2,4,10,25,28]}
+  Give intersection docs BM25 score, and find the MIT entries of the words corresponding to the doc.
+  According to MIT entries, list all offsets of queried words in the document.

+  With the following form:
+  {'docid': 33, 'score': 21.43, 'offset': [1,2,4,10,25,28]}
   {'docid': 52, 'score': 24.32, 'offset': [4,18,25,44]}
   ...